Flat 50% OFF - Limited Time Only!

 Understanding Inventory Valuation Methods

-Think about it this way: You buy t-shirts for your shop at ₹100 each, then sell them for ₹200.
-That extra ₹100 is your profit, right?
-But what if you buy more shirts at ₹120 each before selling the first ones?
-That changes the math a little.
+You buy t-shirts for your shop at ₹100 each and sell them for ₹200.
+Your profit for each t-shirt is ₹100, right?
+But what if you buy more t-shirts at ₹120 each before selling the first batch?
+Now, the profit calculation changes a little.

-This is where the cost of goods sold (COGS) comes in.
-It's the total cost of everything you sell – the t-shirts in this case.
-Why is this crucial?
-Because you need to subtract the COGS from your sales to get your actual profit.
-That makes sense, right?
+Here’s where Cost of Goods Sold (COGS) comes into play.
+COGS is the total cost of the items you sell – in this case, the t-shirts.
+Why does it matter?
+Because you need to subtract the COGS from your sales to figure out your actual profit.

-Now, there are different ways to figure out the COGS, and that's where inventory valuation methods come in.
-These methods help us determine the value of the leftover stock (the t-shirts you haven't sold yet).
-There are two main methods we'll be focusing on:
+Now, how do you figure out the COGS?
+This is where inventory valuation methods come in.
+These methods help you determine the value of the stock you still have left after selling some of it (the unsold t-shirts).
+The two most common methods are:

 LIFO vs. FIFO: A Closer Look